CloudCannon/rcc/README.md

 1. Create two sites using a staging -> production [publishing workflow](https://cloudcannon.com/documentation/articles/what-is-a-publish-branch/) on CloudCannon, if you don't already have one.

-2. On your staging site:

-    a.
-Add the env variable `SYNC_PATHS`, with the value `/rosey/`.
+2. On your staging site add the env variable `SYNC_PATHS`, with the value `/rosey/`.

-    b.
-If you have a Smartling account set up for automatic translations, add the env variable `DEV_USER_SECRET`.
-Add your Smartling API key as the value of `DEV_USER_SECRET`.

-3. On your production site, add the env variable `ROSEYPROD`, with a value of `true`.
+3. On your production site add the env variable `ROSEYPROD`, with a value of `true`.

 4. Add a `.cloudcannon` directory in the root of your project if you don't have one already.
 Add a `postbuild` file to it, replacing `dist` with the build output directory of your project.
 If you already have a CloudCannon postbuild file, add this logic to your current one.